dillonmabry/youtube-sentiment-helper/README.md

 ## How to Use (to-be-added)

 ## To-Do
+- [ ] Create API to use Youtube API V3 via REST to get comments for videos
 - [ ] Analyze existing sentiment analysis models to select and use
-- [ ] Create API to use Youtube API V3 via REST
 - [ ] Utilize sentiment analysis to analyze Youtube video and provide analytics
 - [ ] Finalize and create Python package for project
 - [ ] Create web based portal